QOGE/STELASER/projects/HelionRail.md

 Target Metrics (Mature System):

-Payload to LEO: 5–10 t per launch (scalable with longer corridors or parallel tunnels).
+Payload to LEO: 5–10 t per launch (scalable with longer corridors).

 Cost: ~$50–100/kg to LEO (driven by low propellant use, reusable vehicle/tunnel components, and high cadence).